glassala/divisors/divisors/5_groups.md

 33. For any modulus $m$, one can get all of the elements in $\mathbb{Z}_m$ from repeated addition by 1.
 34. All cyclic groups are abelian, but not every abelian group is cyclic.
 35. It follows from the definition of a primitive root that a group $(\mathbb{Z}/m\mathbb{Z})^{\times}$ is cyclic if and only if it has a primitive root.
-36. A group $A$ is *isomorphic* to a group $B$ if there exists a one-to-one correspondence between the elements of the set underlying $A$ and the elements of the set underlying $B$ which preserves group structure in both directions.
+36. A group $A$ is *isomorphic* to a group $B$ if there exists a one-to-one correspondence (i.e. a bijection) between the elements of the set underlying $A$ and the elements of the set underlying $B$ which preserves group structure in both directions.
 37. We write that $A$ is isomorphic to $B$ as $A \cong B$.
 38. For example, $\mathbb{Z}_{2} \cong (\mathbb{Z}/3\mathbb{Z})^{\times}$.
 39. The representatives of the set underlying $\mathbb{Z}_{2}$ are $\set{0, 1}$, while the corresponding representatives for $(\mathbb{Z}/3\mathbb{Z})^{\times}$ are $\set{1, 2}$.